-The houses of Capizzi are like makeshift shacks without many straight edges, they slouch and lean against one another.
-This disordered feeling is characteristic of ancient Sicily, the random passing of time has shaped each place as irregularly as destiny shapes history.
-This lethargic paese exists outside of time, carved out of stone it remains like a religious icon engraved into the landscape, no one knows when it was created there is only the fact it exists.
-It is as if I’ve stumbled onto a lost village from many eons ago, which thanks to a strange incantation continues to exist centuries behind the rest of the world.
+The houses of Capizzi are like makeshift shacks without many straight edges; they slouch and lean against one another.
+This disordered feeling is characteristic of ancient Sicily; the random passing of time has shaped each place as irregularly as destiny shapes history.
+This lethargic paese exists outside of time, carved out of stone.
+It remains like a religious icon engraved into the landscape; no one knows when it was created; there is only the fact it exists.
+It is as if I’ve stumbled onto a lost village from many aeons ago, which, thanks to strange magic, continues to exist centuries behind the rest of the world.

-The four-wheel drive slows down to cram itself into a spot in front of a bar, perching awkwardly on the edge of a narrow foot path leaving enough space for one car to squeeze by.
-Shaking off the fatigue which dreamy Capizzi has re-enforced with its inherent weariness, I stretch my legs and begin to feel ravenous.
+The four-wheel-drive slows down to cram itself into a spot in front of a bar, perching awkwardly on the edge of a narrow footpath leaving enough space for one car to squeeze by.
+Shaking off the fatigue that dreamy Capizzi has reinforced with its inherent weariness, I stretch my legs and begin to feel ravenous.

-The barista is the first to open in town and he already has half a dozen customers slurping espressos at the bar.
-After a cappuccino and a croissant I feel alert and invigorated.
+The barista is the first to open in town, and he already has half a dozen customers slurping espressos at the bar.
+After a cappuccino and a croissant, I feel alert and invigorated.
 Someone at the bar notices the dog carrier perched on the top of our car and asks if we are looking for rabbits.
-He says it should be a good year for hunting and describes a spot under a bridge, over a dried out river bed he is positive would be a sure thing.
+He says it should be a good year for hunting and describes a spot under a bridge over a dried-out river bed he is positive would be sure.
 His advice is taken with a dose of cynicism as locals are always secretive about their hunting areas and often try to mislead outsiders.

-Back in the car we continue down the meandering main street of Capizzi.
-Turning around various curves I see handfuls of people standing outside other bars waiting for them to open, like animals slumbering upright in the dark.
+Back in the car, we continue down the meandering main street of Capizzi.
+Turning around various curves, I see handfuls of people standing outside other bars waiting for them to open, like animals slumbering upright in the dark.
 It is strange to see people lingering before sunrise for a coffee.
-I notice they are mainly older men, perhaps it was too much coffee which kept them awake until the early morning, like hopeless addicts beckoning their next caffeine fix.
+I notice they are mainly older men; perhaps it was too much coffee which kept them awake until the early morning, like hopeless addicts beckoning for their next caffeine fix.

-Driving down the tail end of Capizzi I look back to see the cue ball-shaped street lamps illuminating the way we have already passed.
-Sliding down towards the pure muted daybreak, the street lights are blown out one by one as dawn takes over the night.
-Abandoning the town we head further into the centre of Sicily towards Cerame, a rugged area full of small wiry vegetation like the terrain from a western filmed in the Arizona desert.
-Here the bitumen ends suddenly, after the end of the asphalt it becomes nothing but an old trail worn into the earth by the well-worn tracks created by ancient contadino peasants with their donkey’s loaded with harvested wheat on the way to the mill.
+Driving down the tail end of Capizzi, I look back to see the cue ball-shaped street lamps illuminating the way we have already passed.
+Sliding down towards the pure muted daybreak as the dawn takes over the night, the street lights are blown out.
+Abandoning the town, we head further into the centre of Sicily towards Cerame, a rugged area full of small, wiry vegetation like the terrain from a western filmed in the Arizona desert.
+Here the bitumen ends suddenly; after the end of the asphalt, it becomes nothing but an old trail worn into the earth by the well-worn tracks created by ancient contadino peasants with their donkeys loaded with harvested wheat on the way to the mill.

-The car rocks violently as it follows the path along the hilly landscape down to the base of a rocky gully enclosed by a makeshift fence.
-The vehicle is parked and a craggy pass is opened so the dogs can be liberated from their box and go searching for rabbits.
+The car violently rocks as it follows the path along the hilly landscape down to the base of a rocky gully enclosed by a makeshift fence.
+The vehicle is parked on a little rustic side path.
+The craggy pass of the field is opened so we can liberate the dogs.
+And the search for wild rabbits begins.